WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-08-16-istio-getting-started.md

 <script src="https://gist.github.com/WolfgangOfner/1991090b17843e7c4ce3cacff4f57685.js"></script>

-The above code installed many useful tools like Grafana, Jaeger, or Zipkin.
-I will talk more about these tools in my next post.
+The above code installed many useful tools like Grafana, Jaeger, and Zipkin.
+[I will talk more about these tools in my next post](/use-istio-to-manage-your-microservices/).
 For now, let's take a look at Kiali which is a pretty cool tool to visualize the flow and useful information of requests in distributed applications.
 Kiali is already installed.
 All you have to do is to activate the port forwarding with the following command.

 <script src="https://gist.github.com/WolfgangOfner/82425747b15f00b92565466b2c572a23.js"></script>